Control Chart Types

 The most common type of variable control charts are X charts:

-- XmR - Individuals and Moving Range Control Chart
+- XmR - Individuals and Moving Range Control Chart (especially useful in service industries)

 - X bar R - Average and Range Control Chart